openshift/sdn/README.md

 ## OpenShift SDN Nodes

-The [node image](./images/node) contains the [`openshift-sdn` daemon](./cmd/openshift-sdn), which runs on every node, as well as the [`openshift-sdn` CNI plugin](./cmd/sdn-cni-plugin), which is a small shim that just talks to the daemon.

-The daemon reads the `ClusterNetwork` object and the `HostSubnet` object for the node it is running on, and uses that information to configure the node as part of the cluster.
+The [`openshift-sdn` daemon](./cmd/openshift-sdn) runs on every node, reads the `ClusterNetwork` object and the `HostSubnet` object for the node it is running on, and uses that information to configure the node as part of the cluster.
 This includes:

-  - Providing networking to Pods, as requested by the CNI plugin.
+  - Providing networking to Pods, as requested by the [`openshift-sdn` CNI plugin](./cmd/sdn-cni-plugin) (which is a small shim that just talks to the daemon).

   - Setting up the OVS bridge, and managing OVS flows as needed for Pods, Services, NetworkPolicy, and EgressNetworkPolicy; and adding